All Products

 FuzzyKeyword

-The FuzzyKeyword type is a String type that supports high-performance wildcard query, prefix query, and suffix query.
-The FuzzyKeyword type provides high query performance regardless of the amount of data.
-The query performance does not decline when the amount of data increases.
+The FuzzyKeyword type is a string type that supports high-performance wildcard, prefix, and suffix queries.
+It maintains high query performance regardless of the dataset size.

 Note

-If you want to use multiple query methods to query a field, such as term query, high-performance fuzzy query, and full-text search, you can use the virtual column feature to map the field to three fields whose type is Keyword, Text, and FuzzyKeyword in a search index.
+• If a field requires multiple query features, such as term query, high-performance fuzzy query, and full-text search, you can use the virtual column feature.
+This lets you map one table column to three search index columns of the Keyword, Text, and FuzzyKeyword types respectively.
 For more information, see Virtual columns.

-The Keyword, Text, and FuzzyKeyword types support different query methods and maximum field lengths.
+The Keyword, Text, and FuzzyKeyword types support different query features and have different maximum lengths.
 The following table describes the differences.

 Note

-A tick (✔️) indicates that the feature is supported, and a cross (×) indicates that the feature is not supported.
+A check mark (✓) indicates that the feature is supported.
+A cross mark (×) indicates that the feature is not supported.

 Keyword